Temporarily Minimize the Appearance of Dynamic Wrinkles and More With Expert BOTOX® Injectors in Denver

 Who Is an Ideal Candidate for BOTOX®?

-Generally, any adult patients who are physically healthy, not pregnant or breastfeeding, have moderate to severe facial wrinkles caused by muscle contractions, and don’t have allergies to the ingredients in BOTOX® would be ideal candidates.
-More and more commonly, patients start in their 20s and 30s for “pre-juvenation” to minimize imprinting of lines in the first place.
+Generally, any adult patient who is physically healthy, is not pregnant or breastfeeding, has moderate to severe facial wrinkles caused by muscle contractions, and doesn’t have allergies to the ingredients in Botox could be an ideal candidate.
+More and more commonly, patients start in their 20s and 30s for “pre-juvenation” to minimize the imprinting of lines in the first place.

 Book Your Consultation